wheelercj/note-splitter/docs/dev-setup.md

 ```

 ## automated testing
+To locally run the automated tests for Note Splitter, there are two commands you can choose from:
+* `pytest` to run the tests in your current environment
-To run the automated tests for Note Splitter, use the `pytest` command.
-If you're looking for how to run the automated tests for the documentation, see [how to maintain this documentation](how-to-doc.rst).
+* `tox` to run the tests in multiple virtual environments

+If you're looking for how to locally build the documentation, see [how to maintain this documentation](how-to-doc.rst).